akien-mga/godot-old-wiki/tutorial_android_module.md

 c:\godot\platform\android\java> ant release
 ```

-### Using the SDK
+### Using the Module

-To use the SDK from GDScript, first enable the singleton by adding the following line to engine.cfg:
+To use the Module from GDScript, first enable the singleton by adding the following line to engine.cfg:

 ```
 [android]